shadows911/baruf/content/p/names.md

-Weasel" doesn't designate Ron---many philosophers of language think that the determiner "the" means that "the Weasel" can only designate the *unique* Weasel, and so doesn't designate anything in a world with many weasels, such the world of *Harry Potter.* But Malfoy is nonetheless using "Potty" to talk about Harry and using "the Weasel" to talk about Ron.
+Weasel" doesn't designate Ron---many philosophers of language think that the determiner "the" means that "the Weasel" can only designate the *unique* Weasel, and so doesn't designate anything in a world with many weasels, such the world of *Harry Potter*.
+But Malfoy is nonetheless using "Potty" to talk about Harry and using "the Weasel" to talk about Ron.
 Let's introduce another bit of technical language and say that while "Potty" does not *designate* Harry, Malfoy is using it, in this context, to *refer* to Harry.

-Context is important for *referring,* but not for *designating.*  If "Harry Potter" designates Harry Potter, it does so all the time, and whether or not anyone is using the name.
-But Malfoy has to be in the right sort of situation in order to *refer* to Harry using "Potty."
+Context is important for *referring*, but not for *designating*.
+If "Harry Potter" designates Harry Potter, it does so all the time, and whether or not anyone is using the name.
+But Malfoy has to be in the right sort of situation in order to *refer* to Harry using "Potty".
 Basically, he has to be in a situation where the people he's talking to realize he's using "Potty" as if it was a name for Harry.
 This is how Kent Bach describes it on page 518 of "What Does it Take to